Chanmaguri: Etymology

-Once upon a time known as Sonmaguri (সোণমাগুৰী), Sonmaguri derives its name from the Assamese words "সোণ" meaning gold and "মাগুৰী" meaning one type of rice, means golden colour rice(Poddy).
-After revolution of time Sonmaguri change to Chanmaguri.
+In ancient times the village was known as Sonmaguri.
+Sonmaguri derives its name from the Assamese words meaning gold and meaning one type of rice, golden colour rice (Paddy).
+After the revolution of time, Sonmaguri changed to Chanmaguri.

 Agriculture

-Chanmaguri is a beautiful village.
-Coordinates of Chanmaguri village are 26°04′49″N, 91°33′35″E/ 26.0802867°N, 91.5596117°E. Various types of plants are cultivated in this village but mainly produced various types of rice, vegetables, Oil, etc.
+Coordinates of Chanmaguri village are 26°04′49″N, 91°33′35″E/ 26.0802867°N, 91.5596117°E. Various types of plants are cultivated in this village but mainly produced various types of rice, vegetables, oil, etc.

-Education

-Higher secondary bani bidyapith(1964), and 5No.
-Primary school(1910) are located in chanmaguri.
-A few well known administrative officer (Shri Pradip Ch.
-Saloi, IPS and Md.
-Fakharuddin Ahmed, ACS) and highly educated professors, doctor, teachers and others service persons came from this village.
-Literacy rate of chanmaguri is 87.84%.

-Religion

-Both Hindu and Muslim are lives in this village.
-Both are co-operate each other.
-This is good for a nation.
-Chanmaguri Satra is approximately 100 years old.
-Various festival are celebrate here which is related to Mahapurukh Shri Shri Sankardev and Mahapurukh Madhabdev.
-And chanmaguri Mashzid is about 100 years old.

 Climate

 Chanmaguri has a humid subtropical climate (Köppen climate classification Cwa), falling just short of a tropical savanna climate (Köppen climate classification Aw).
 The average annual temperature is 24.2 °C with extremes ranging from 40.6 °C recorded on 24 April 2014 to 3 °C recorded in January, 1964.

 Transport

-Chanmaguri is accessible through National Highway 31 and Hajo-Guwahati state highway.
-All major private commercial vehicles play between chanmaguri and nearby towns.
+Chanmaguri is accessible through National Highway 31 and Hajo-Guwahati State Highway.
+All major private commercial vehicles play between Chanmaguri and nearby towns.
 Nearest Railway station are Rangia Railway station and Guwahati Railway station.